splunk/public-o11y-docs/gdi/opentelemetry/components/filelog-receiver.rst

 Plaintext files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to tail a plaintext file.
+This example shows how to tail a plaintext file:

 .. code-block:: yaml